hericlesme/undistro/docs/vsphere/quick-start.md

 ### Initialize the management cluster

-Now that we've got clusterctl installed and all the prerequisites in place, let's transform the Kubernetes cluster into a management cluster by using `undistro init`.
+Now that we've got undistro installed and all the prerequisites in place, let's transform the Kubernetes cluster into a management cluster by using `undistro init`.

 ```bash